erikbos/gatekeeper/docs/managementserver.md

 ### Logfiles

-Dbadmin writes multiple logfiles, one for each function of dbadmin.
+managementserver writes multiple logfiles, one for each function of managementserver.
 All are written as structured JSON, filename rotation schedule can be set via configuration file.
 The three logfiles are:

 1. `logging.filename` as log for application messages
 2. `webadmin.logging.filename` as access log for all REST API calls
 3. `changelog.logging.filename` as entity changelog, all CRUD-operations, it logs full entity details so it might contain sensitive information!

-### Dbadmin configuration file
+### managementserver configuration file

 The supported fields are: